DESIRE6G/IML-CP-Proxy/README.md

 ##  Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.
+To use the test system read the [IML-CP-Proxy Mininet testing enviroment Guide](docs/testing.md).

 ## License